crossplane/crossplane/docs/stacks-guide-aws.md

 ## Configure Crossplane Provider for AWS

-Crossplane uses the aws user credentials that was configured in the previous step, to create resources in AWS.
-These credentials will be stored as a [secret][], and is managed them by an  [`aws provider`][] instance.
-In addition to the credentials, the AWS region is also read from the configuration to target a specific region.
+Crossplane uses the aws user credentials that were configured in the previous step to create resources in AWS.
+These credentials will be stored as a [secret][] in Kubernetes, and will be used by an [aws provider][aws-provider-docs] instance.
+The AWS region is also pulled from the cli configuration, so that the aws provider can target a specific region.

 To store the credentials as a secret, run: